bklogic/backlogic-project/docs/DeepDive/DeepDive-CRUDService.md

 ## Conclusion
 ---

-SQL service may be used to create repository for simple object mapped to a single table to complex object to many tables, with or without read-write asymmetry.
+CRUD service may be used to create repository for simple object mapped to a single table to complex object mapped to many tables, with or without read-write asymmetry.
 The key of the CRUD service development is in writing the SQL query for read.
 Then the `write` component can be generated from the `read` component and edited by the developer.